cklmercer/vue-stash/README.md

 # vue-stash

-A [Vue.js](http://vuejs.org) plugin that adds a global store, so that you may easily share data between components.
+A [Vue.js](http://vuejs.org) plugin that makes it easy to share reactive data between components.

 ## Installation